plkpiotr/stock-exchange-backend/README.md

 - `nodemon` to real time running backend on localhost:8080 in development mode

 To do:
-- Create history of transactions (all methods)
+- Create kind of `swagger` documentation